↑

 6. Serve!

-Serve with mashed potatoes, homemade applesauce, creamed corn, or steamed veggies.
+Serve with potato rolls and mashed or roasted potatoes, homemade applesauce, creamed corn, or steamed veggies.

 How to Tell When Pork Is Cooked